Mudiwa

 Q: Who will hire and pay the teachers' and administrators' salaries?

 A: Ongoing donations will be required to financially support the school.
 In addition to this, the school will plant and source food to supplement the donations required.
-Our supporters believe that this project will be a continual supply of hope, knowledge, and compassionate service to make a difference in the loves of those we reach.
+Our supporters believe that this project will be a continual supply of hope, knowledge, and compassionate service to make a difference in the lives of those we reach.

 Q: What type of curriculum will be utilized?